cscribn/README-manager/README.md

 * If you present a problem, propose a solution.
 * Do what you can, where you are, with what you have.
 * Sometimes we'll have to disagree but move forward.
 * I tend to show very little emotion.
-Please ask if you're unsure about how I'm feeling.
+  * If you think I should be nervous but I'm not expressing so, ask me about it.
 * We'll rethink and relearn.
 * Take risks.
 Clean up what you mess up.